 Circuit Analysis II (ELE207) |

-The requirements for a Minor in Electrical Engineering are presented in the following.
+The requirements for a minor in electrical engineering are summarized below:

 Prerequisite: ELE203